AniRamadoss/Timer/README.md

-# Timer
-Simple Timer made using React.js.
+# Timer created using create-react-app